hellerve/ptolemy/done.md

 linked to in the paper helped clear thins up tremendously, but still it is quite hard to follow for me.
 Exciting times!

+* *An Industrial Case: Pitfalls and Benefits of Applying Formal Methods to the Development of a Network-Centric RTOS* by **Eric Verhulst et al.** (2008)

+I never heard of the operating system OpenComRTS before.
+It seems like a well thought out project with some interesting features, and I’d like to take a closer look at it when I find the time.
+For now I’m just enamoured with the idea of verifying a kernel with TLA+.

 ### Books

 * [You Can’t Spell Trust without Rust](https://cdn.rawgit.com/Gankro/thesis/d2f0b64fe93c23923f3a43a7038427083edad4c5/thesis.pdf) by **Alexis Beingessner** (2015)